-- Students start their own test when they enter the start code, so they'll probably take breaks at slightly different times. - There may be variation in end times for extended time testing now that students can move ahead early. - Bluebook times the test and starts the break automatically. - Students lose testing time when they take unscheduled breaks. - Students can only access snacks and drinks during scheduled breaks (unless they have an approved accommodation). - Students should never be left unattended. - With standard timing, students will have a 10-minute break in between the 2 sections of the test, each of which is about an hour long.
+- Students start their own test when they enter the start code, so they'll probably take breaks at slightly different times. - There may be variation in end times for extended time testing now that students can move ahead early. - Bluebook times the test and starts the break automatically. - Students lose testing time when they take unscheduled breaks. - Students can only access snacks and drinks during scheduled breaks (unless they have an approved accommodation). - Students should never be left unattended. - With standard timing, students will have a 10-minute break in between the Reading and Writing section and Math section of the test.
+For SAT with Essay, students will also have a 10-minute break between the Math section and Essay section of the test.